DataStax-Examples/quickstart-csharp/README.md

 port to align with settings in the `main()` method of the file `Netflix/Program.cs`.

 ### Running
-Verify your Cassandra database is running in your local container.

-Run the C# `main()` method inside the Netflix Program class.
+Verify your Cassandra database is running in your local container, then execute these commands or use your IDE to run the C# `main()` method inside the Netflix Program class:

+    cd Netflix
+    dotnet run

 View the console output for steps executed and check for the following output:

 ```
 Creating Primary Table